Cam-K/erNES/README.md

 Only compatible with some mapper 0 games at the moment.

-## How to compile on Linux system:
+## How to compile on a Linux system:
 ``make``